chinapedia/wikipedia.abstract.en/Page/Staind.md

 _Staind_ and departure of Jon Wysocki (2010–2012)

-Staind.jpgIn March 2010, Aaron Lewis stated the band would start working on their seventh studio album by the end of the year.[27]
+In March 2010, Aaron Lewis stated the band would start working on their seventh studio album by the end of the year.[27]
 Lewis had finished recording his country music solo EP and had started a nonprofit organization to reopen his daughter's elementary school in Worthington, Massachusetts.[28]
 Guitarist Mike Mushok stated in a Q&A session with fans that the band was looking to make a heavy record, but still "explore some of the things we did on the last record and take them somewhere new for us".[29]
 In a webisode posted on the band's website, Lewis stated that eight songs were written and that "every one of them is as heavy or heavier than the heaviest song on the last record".[30]

 In December 2010, Staind posted three webisodes from the studio, which featured the band members discussing the writing and recording process of their new album.
 They announced that as of April 20, they had completed the recording of their seventh and would release it later that year.[31]